designtesbrot/moleculer-antivirus/README.md

 - Scan a stream for malicious virus content
 - Scan a local file for malicious virus content
 - Scan a file at a remote location for malicious virus content
+- Detect the mime type of a file
+- Detect the size of a file

 ## Requirements